 Does using credit violate Biblical teaching?
 Romans 13:8 says to owe nothing to anyone.
-According to one Bible commentary, this means a person should not continue to owe a debt if they are able to pay it, unless there has been tacit (i.e., implied) consent by the person to whom the debt is owed.
+According to at least one Bible commentary, this means a person should not continue to owe a debt if they are able to pay it, unless there has been tacit (i.e., implied) consent by the person to whom the debt is owed.
 If this is true, a person who owes a debt is not disobeying Romans 13:8, if their credit payments are made on time.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.]

-On page 253 of his book entitled The Complete Guide to Managing Your Money, Larry Burkett, a well known Christian writer and lecturer on family financial matters, stated that the Bible does not teach that a person should never borrow, but it does teach that unwise borrowing is hazardous.
+On page 253 of his book entitled The Complete Guide to Managing Your Money, Larry Burkett, a Christian writer and lecturer on family financial matters, stated that the Bible does not teach that a person should never borrow, but it does teach that unwise borrowing is hazardous.

 Will using credit damage the reputation of God?
 Philippians 4:19 tells us that God will provide for all the needs of a Christian.
 Some people believe that, if a Christian depends on credit to help pay for their needs, other people may get the impression that God is not providing for all of the needs of that Christian.